egodevrjm/character-generator/README.md

    - A detailed character profile
    - A unique portrait
    - A character voice speaking their signature quote
+4. Use the "Regenerate" button next to the play button to create new voice variations

 ### Example Prompts